vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 ### Special Considerations

-It may be tempting to use the auto-configured backing service Health Indicators to override the liveness probe of your application.
+It may be tempting to use the auto-configured backing service health indicators to override the liveness probe of your application.

 [*Do not do this!*](https://docs.spring.io/spring-boot/docs/2.3.1.RELEASE/reference/html/spring-boot-features.html#boot-features-application-availability-liveness-state)

-Be aware that the health indicators for most backing services show a near realtime state of connections to a resource, and as such, may capture *transient* and *persistent* failure events.
+Be aware that the health indicators for most backing services show a near realtime state of connections to a resource, and as such, may capture both *transient* and *persistent* failure events.

 You should generally not use transient failures alone to calculate the liveness state of your application, as this may cause the platform